Corrector Yui

 Corrector Yui (コレクター・ユイ, Korekutā Yui) is a Japanese anime television series created by Kia Asamiya.
 The anime series was produced by Nippon Animation and broadcast on NHK Educational TV from 1999 to 2000.
-It was licensed for North American release by Viz Media.
-This series has aired on Cartoon Network outside the United States.
+It was licensed for North American release by Viz Media, and the series aired on Cartoon Network outside the United States.

-Two manga series were also released: a two volume series by Asamiya and published in Ciao from 1999 to 2000; and a nine volume two-part series by Keiko Okamoto which was published by NHK Publishing.
+Two manga series were also released: a two volume series by Asamiya and published in Ciao from 1999 to 2000, and a nine volume two-part series by Keiko Okamoto which was published by NHK Publishing.
 The second manga series was licensed in North America and translated into English by Tokyopop beginning in 2002.

 It was created based on the Japanese novels "Nanso Satomi Hakkenden".
-This series follows a basic Magical girl progression, but Corrector Yui's magic powers all derive from incorporated entirely into her digital avatar as antivirus software for the virtual world, with no real powers granted outside of network.
+The series follows a basic Magical girl progression, but Corrector Yui's magic powers are all derived from and incorporated entirely into her digital avatar as antivirus software for the virtual world, with no real powers granted outside of the network.

 Plot

-It is the year 2020 and computers have become an integral part of society, the Internet having evolved into a virtual reality called "ComNet".
-A teenage girl called Yui Kasuga is one of the few who cannot use computers at all, despite the fact that her father is a software developer.
-An evil host computer called Grosser wants to take over both ComNet and real world.
-There are eight software programs who have been developed to correct Grosser's evil intention, however they are digital avatars which exist only on ComNet and require the help of a human "Corrector."
-Yui is sucked into the ComNet where she is recruited by one of the eight programs, I.R., who gives her element suits which allow her to transform into the ComNet Fairy "Corrector Yui" and fight Grosser's evil software.
+In the year 2020, computers have become an integral part of society, with the Internet having evolved into a virtual reality called "ComNet".
+A teenage girl named Yui Kasuga is one of the few people who cannot use computers at all, despite her father being a software developer.
+An evil host computer called Grosser seeks to take over both ComNet and the real world.
+In response, eight software programs were developed to correct Grosser's evil intentions; however, they are digital avatars which exist only in ComNet and require the help of a human "Corrector."
+Yui is sucked into the ComNet, where she is recruited by I.R., one of the eight programs, and receives Element Suits which allow her to transform into the ComNet Fairy "Corrector Yui" and fight against Grosser's evil software.

-In the first season, the series revolves around the war against Grosser, and reveals the mysteries that surround the Correctors, their seemingly missing creator, and the relationship that he seems to have had with the corrupted software.
+In the first season, the series revolves around the war against Grosser and the mysteries surrounding the Correctors, their seemingly missing creator, and the relationship he seemingly had with the corrupted software.

-In the second season, Yui and the Correctors must fight with a computer virus who menaces the ComNet, and also cope with the mysterious Corrector Ai, a Corrector who tends to work on her own and seems to have her own agenda.
-The key to the questions seems to be a strange young girl who may be related with appearances of the devastating virus.
+In the second season, Yui and the Correctors fight against Beagle, a computer virus that threatens ComNet, while dealing with the mysterious Corrector Ai, a Corrector who tends to work on her own and seems to have her own agenda.
+The key to the mysteries seems to be a mysterious young girl who may be related to appearances of the virus.